networkimprov/mnm/Rationale.md

 _Safer Modern Messaging..._

-Every organization, whether tiny or enormous, needs a members-only messaging service.
+Every organization, whether tiny or enormous, needs a members-only messaging service, that cannot receive traffic from external or unapproved senders.
+Organizations which need to let certain members communicate with the general public could establish a separate service instance for that purpose.
-For a small organization, its cost should be negligible.
+For a small organization, the service cost should be negligible.

 To prevent destructive correspondence (in the case of an organization with non-restrictive membership) members with whom you are not acquainted must be prevented from sending you arbitrary content.